begin with a free consultation (949) 870-3800

 Taking immediate steps helps preserve vital evidence and builds a stronger case, whether the incident occurred at a resort in Newport Beach, a retail center in Riverside, or an apartment complex in Anaheim.

-Using Experts and Resources to Prove Your Case
+Using Resources to Prove Your Case

 In many premises liability cases, showing that a property was unsafe is not always enough.
-You often need expert insight to explain why the dangerous condition existed and how it could have been prevented.
+You often need professional insight to explain why the dangerous condition existed and how it could have been prevented.

 Our team regularly works with highly qualified professionals in fields such as engineering, lighting design, building safety, flooring materials, and security.
-These experts help us demonstrate when a property owner failed to meet accepted safety standards or violated building codes.
+These professionals help us demonstrate when a property owner failed to meet accepted safety standards or violated building codes.

 Because we are fully prepared to take a case to trial when necessary, insurance companies understand that they cannot take shortcuts with our clients.
 Our strong courtroom record across Orange County and beyond gives us the leverage needed to negotiate fair settlements based on the full value of your case.